Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 The character successfully crafts the non-magical and can add it to their inventory or sell it for the full listed cost.

 ### Help
 A character can craft for another using the above Resolution rules.
-They can also assist another crafter in creating an item (2 Players Involved Max).
+They can also assist another crafter in creating an item though no more than two players can contribute to a single project.
 Both characters must meet the Requirements and can split the downtime and gp costs as desired.

 \pagebreakNum